MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 • Certificate of eligibility under Pradhan Mantri Awas Yojana (PMAY).

-• Loan approval letter from a nationalized bank (for home loan assistance).
+• Loan approval letter from a nationalised bank (for home loan assistance).

 • Receipt of loan insurance (if applicable).